Open

 The global push towards ORD is revolutionizing the scientific landscape, bridging gaps in science, technology, and innovation while upholding the fundamental human right to access and contribute to scientific advancements.

-On a national scale, though many institutions in Switzerland have developed ORD policies and infrastructures, researchers still lack a cohesive, efficient ORD ecosystem.
+On a national scale, though many institutions in Switzerland have developed ORD policies and infrastructure, researchers still lack a cohesive, efficient ORD ecosystem.

 The National ORD Strategy Council (StraCo) was created to overcome this fragmentation.
 Given our country’s rich diversity of scientific communities and practices, we strongly believe that a coordinated, strategic approach to developing ORD is key to groundbreaking scientific advancements.